These Berry Pineapple Belgian Waffles are subtly tropical and topped with fresh berries, plus they come together in minutes!

 - Close the iron and cook for 7-10 minutes depending on the iron and how crispy you'd like them.

-Maybe you can make these delicious waffles this weekend and hope that better weather will be here soon!
+Maybe you can make these delicious Belgian pineapple berry waffles this weekend!
+Hopefully better weather will be here soon.
+And, if you love this dish, you’ll love the recipes below, too.